-The Curbside Collection Program is changing in May 2017:
+The Curbside Collection Program has changed, effective May 2017:

-- Compostable waste (combined food waste, food-soiled paper and yard waste) will be collected from all residents on the program weekly
+- Compostable waste (combined food waste, food-soiled paper and yard waste) is collected from all residents on the program weekly

-- Garbage collection will be reduced to bi-weekly
+- Garbage collection has been reduced to bi-weekly

 Details about these program changes are provided below.

-Curious about how the new Curbside Compostables Collection Program will look?
+How does the new Curbside Compostables Collection Program work?

-Food, food-soiled paper, and yard waste will be placed in a separate Green Cart for collection and composting.
-The collection contractor will provide residents with a "Kitchen Catcher" to store their food waste in the kitchen before transferring it to the large Green Cart that is then set at the curb for collection.
+Food, food-soiled paper, and yard waste should be placed in your Green Cart for collection and composting.
+The collection contractor has provided residents with a "Kitchen Catcher" to store food waste in the kitchen before transferring it to the large Green Cart that is then set at the curb for collection.

 Accepted Materials in your Green Cart